 and

 Student Name

-Clinical site name 2
+Clinical site name

-City state zip -
+City state zip

-when approp oriate signatures have b peen affixed belo ern State University, Americus, Georgia, ow by Dr. Sandra Daniel, Dean of the thorized agency representative for the
+and the School of Nursing at the Geo orgia Southwest ern State University, Americus, Georgia,

+ow by Dr. Sandra Daniel, Dean of the thorized agency representative for the

-nt will grant permissior ı to ,
+The agreement will grant permission to

+as a student enrolled in the MSN pro experience through your institution. gram at GSW to obtain part of his/her clinical nursing

-vill work with Preceptor Nam or.
+The student will work with as precepto

-ine term of f the agreement will be through April 30,
+The term of the agreement will be Preceptor Name e and Title

+- through April 30,

 through December 15,

-acceptable to yo ou and your agency, please sign
+If the terms of this agreement are ·

+below and keep a copy for your re · · · · · · · · · · · · · · · · · · ·

+, , ,

-Nan ne of Agency/Institution Date
+Name of Agency/Institution Date

-cure, Agency Representat ive Print Name
+Signature, Agency Representation ive Print Name

-Sandra D. Daniel, PhD, RN
+Teresa Teasley, DNP, RN